NordicPlayground/arduino-primo-iot-examples/README.md

 LED1 (yellow) has the purpose of showing connection state of the application.
 If the LED is blinking it means that it is advertising.
 If the LED is steady on, it means that it has a BLE connection.

 LED2 (blue) is application specific.
-During configuration the LED will be blinking if ìIdentifyî mode is issued from the Android application.
+During configuration the LED will be blinking if ‚ÄúIdentify‚Äù mode is issued from the Android application.
 In connection the server example is the only one using the LED, to represent toggle requests from the client.

 ## Button